wsg-ariadne/ariadne/README.md

 ### Installing

-The built extension will be stored in `dist/` for Firefox and `dist-v3/` for Chrome.
-You can load the extension in your browser by following the instructions in the [Installation](#installation) section, but instead of loading the ZIP file, load the `manifest.json` file in the respective directory.
+The built extension files will be stored in `dist/` for Firefox and `dist-v3/` for Chrome.
+You can load the extension in your browser by following the instructions in the [Installation](#installation) section, but instead of loading the ZIP file,

+- load the `manifest.json` file in `dist/` for Firefox, or
+- click `Load unpacked` and select the `dist-v3/` directory for Chrome.